TonyCWeng/Practice_Problems/notes/java_and_oop.md

 - For objects, it is pass by value of the reference to the objects

 ## Object vs Class (Java)
-- A Class is a template that describes the details of an object
+- A Class is a template that describes the details of an object.
 - A Class is composed of a name, attributes (variables), and operations (methods)
 - An object is an instance of a class

 ## Interface
 - Interfaces can only have constants and method stubs (methods without a body)